(Last updated on April 19, 2017)

 Wisconsin teenager Cameron Langrell wasn’t murdered, but took her own life as a result of severe bullying at her high school.
 The Advocate reported, “The artistic freshman had faced incessant bullying at Horlick High School, family and friends told Racine’s Journal Times.”
 According to her mother she “apparently faced much teasing for appearing “feminine.”
 Jamie Olender (Cameron’s mother) called for schools to provide bullying prevention, because lives are at stake.
 Sources: Journal Times, Gay Star News, New Now Next, The Advocate.

 The headline reads, “Father Stabs His Trans Child to Death, Tells Police It Was a Cult.”
 According to news reports, Kevin Golec stabbed Bri Golec during an argument and then tried to blame the LGBT trans support group Bri had once been a part of, referring to them as a cult.
 It’s a disturbing case of domestic violence where a parent’s lack of understanding of his child’s true gender is taken to the furthest extreme of violence: murder.
-Kevin Golec has been charged with murder and felony domestic violence.
+Kevin Golec was charged with murder and felony domestic violence.
 Sources: Jezebel, Daily Mail, N.Y.
 Daily News, Planet Transgender.

 Jennifer Laude was murdered for being a transgender woman.
 She had checked into a motel with U.S. Marine Pfc.
 Joseph Scott Pemberton, a man she had just met in a disco who was unaware that Jennifer was transgendered.
 When he returned to his ship Pemberton was quoted as having said, “I think I killed a he/she.”
 How he killed her is horrendous.
 Cause of death was by asphyxiation and drowning.
 She was found with her head shoved into a toilet bowl.
 (Sources: CTV News, Time)